Azure-Samples/cognitive-services-java-sdk-samples/Search/BingImageSearch/Quickstart/README.md

 ### Prerequisites

 - A cognitive services API key with which to authenticate the SDK's calls.
-[Sign up here](https://azure.microsoft.com/en-us/services/cognitive-services/directory/) by navigating to the **Search** services and acquiring a Bing Image Search API key.
-You can get a trial key for **free** which will expire after 30 days.
+[Create a new Azure account, and try Cognitive Services for free.](https://azure.microsoft.com/free/cognitive-services/)
 - The latest version of the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK)
 - Maven

 You must have a [Cognitive Services API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with access to the Bing Search APIs.
-If you don't have an Azure subscription, you can [create an account](https://azure.microsoft.com/try/cognitive-services/?api=bing-web-search-api) for free.
+If you don't have an Azure subscription, you can visit [the Microsoft Cognitive Services Web site](https://azure.microsoft.com/free/cognitive-services/), create a new Azure account, and try Cognitive Services for free.
 Before continuing, You will need the access key provided after activating your free trial, or a paid subscription key from your Azure dashboard.

 ### Quickstart